 It’s a good idea to shop around to ensure you get the best rate on a loan.
-Currently, SoFi isn’t one of our personal loan lenders, but you can compare quotes from LendingClub and other lenders by filling out just one form with Credible.
+Currently, SoFi isn’t one of our personal loan lenders, but you can compare quotes from LendingClub and other companies by filling out just one form with Credible.

 Compare More: LendingClub vs. Prosper